Tomas de Rat / Tomas the Rat

 This page was really shapeless.
 There is no known name in the world of geometry to describe its shape, but it is kind of like a trapezoid with a curved right edge.
 The distortion was so extreme that I gradually varied the angle of the horizontal lines between rows from ‘uphill’ to ‘downhill’, to follow the trapezoid shape.

 That was not the only nasty thing about this page however.
 Starting with row 4, I took another silly decision I would regret later on: I wrote the text balloons immediately in ink.
 This wouldn't have been so bad if my handwriting at that time had not been so horrid.
 You can judge by yourself by looking at what the last 4 rows looked like before I started the tedious restoration procedure, which involved removing the ugly balloons with Tipp-Ex®.
 Watch how the ‘text’ dances up and down, and how unrecognisable many letters are.
-Even I had serious trouble reading many of the words, so replacing the text was the only option.
+Even I had serious trouble reading many of the words, hence replacing the text was the only option.
 This ‘flash-back’ also displays the quantum leap between the primitive sketches and the ink-work I did more than ten years later.
 If I would have inked the page right after sketching, it would have looked similar to the sketches, only slightly cleaner.

 Click the image to toggle between the original Dutch text and the English translation.